 Erica Gellerman3-minute read

-When you own a home that you love, you may have a dream of passing that home onto your children once you pass away.
+When you own a home that you love, you may have a dream of giving that home to your children once you pass away.
 But realizing that dream isn’t always simple.
-To pass the ownership rights of your home to another person, you’ll generally need to do that through legal documentation like with a will, a trust, or a life estate.
+To pass the ownership rights of your home to another person, you’ll generally need to do that through legal documentation like with a will, a trust or a life estate.

 What Is A Life Estate?

 A life estate is something to consider during estate planning.
-When an owner of a home signs a life estate, they are in effect passing part of the ownership of a home to another person.
-This could be thought of as a way to pregift your home to your heirs while still retaining joint ownership.
+When the creator of the life estate (the grantor) signs a life estate, they are in effect passing part of the ownership of a home to another person.
+This could be thought of as a way to pre-gift your home to your heirs while still retaining joint ownership.